Werkov/Werkov.github.io/_posts/2019-11-06-sync-people.md

 There is a middle entity in the asynchronous communication that conveys the messages.
-This provides easy archiving, documentation and repeatability of the communication.
+This provides easy archive, documentation and repeatability of the communication.